DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Initial Testing (Round 1 - May 2024)

+- Quote: "The text is quite long, and I would not need to read it all the time."
+[Round 1, May 2024]
 - Clear but excessively lengthy
 - Users didn't need to read it all the time
 - Recommendation: Implement accordion format for readability